gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab-VOL1.md

        It is stands for "Process Execute".
 It is designed to allow administrators to perform various activities on remote computers.

-       Since I knew the password and username through the previous attacks, I am going to vulnerability to gain the shell access.
+       Since I knew the password and username of a local user through the previous attacks, I am going to vulnerability to gain the shell access.

        I got some issues in the process of the initial meterpreter through metasploit.
 The problems were resolved by disabling firewalls(domain, private and public) of the target machine and updating metasploit.